Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability: Soft and Hard SRG Separation

 Our main results have substantial contributions beyond Theorem~\ref{thm:tom}.
-Firstly, we have shown in Theorems~\ref{thm: hardSG} and \ref{thm: softSG} that the over-approximation assumption and the chordal property underlined in Theorem~\ref{thm:tom} are \emph{not needed} for feedback stability analysis.
+Firstly, we have shown in Theorems~\ref{thm: hardSG} and \ref{thm: softSG} that the over-approximation assumption and the chordal property underlined in Theorem~\ref{thm:tom} are \emph{not} needed for feedback stability analysis.
 By contrast, our main results are proved without using any SRG interconnection rules.
 As a consequence, Theorem~\ref{thm: softSG} may be viewed a generalization of Theorem~\ref{thm:tom}.
-Secondly, note that open-loop systems in Theorem~\ref{thm: hardSG} are allowed to be unbounded, which further broadens the applicability of the SRG separation results for practical use.
+Secondly, note that in Theorem~\ref{thm: hardSG}, one open-loop system is allowed to be \emph{unbounded}, which further broadens the applicability of the SRG separation results for practical use.
 For example, a linear integrator $\frac{1}{s}I$, a commonly-seen important unbounded system on $\lt$, can now be included in feedback stability analysis in light of Theorem~\ref{thm: hardSG} (see Section~\ref{section: soft_hard_connection}).
 Thirdly, we introduced the notion of hard SRGs and established the hard SRG separation in Theorem~\ref{thm: hardSG} without homotopy conditions.
-This contribution is new and complements the results of soft SRGs.
+This contribution is also new and complements the existing theory of soft SRGs.